lukelee10/baas-web/README.md

    });
    ```

+## Submit Requests Component

+### Non-FSP Version of Component

+Non-FSP User can submit requests in the form of packages with one or more images to multiple vetting systems of their choice.

+### FSP Version of Component

+FSP User can submit requests in the form of packages with one or more images.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.